puppetlabs/puppet-community-rangefinder/README.md

 Rangefinder provides a command that can infer what a file defines and then tell you what Forge modules use it.
-In other words, if you change the interface provided by that file -- this will tell you what Forge modules must adapt to it.
+In other words, if you change the interface provided by that file -- this will tell you what Forge modules must adapt to that change.

+If the file being evaluated is part of a Puppet module, then Rangefinder will use that module's `metadata.json` to identify the name, and then use it to fine-tune the way the results are presented.

 It will separate output by the modules that we *know* will be impacted and those which we can only *guess* that will be impacted.
-We can tell the difference based on whether the impacted module has properly described dependencies in their `metadata.json`.
+We can tell the difference based on whether the impacted module has properly described dependencies in their own `metadata.json` and whether `rangefinder` can figure out a dependency match.

 This currently knows how to interpret and look up: